munshaw/my-systems-old/Server.md

 # Server setup

-These are my notes tracking how my Raspberry Pi server is setup, for reproduction purposes.
+These are notes for tracking how to reproduce my server.
 The target audience is me, so it may not be easy to read.

 ## Install Raspbian via NOOBS